-U.s. Energy Department
+U.s. Department of Energy

 Federal Energy Management Program

 ESPC ENABLE Request for Quote/Notice of Opportunity Template

-February 2014, version 4.0
+june 2015, version 5.0

 PLEASE READ THIS GUIDE BEFORE USING TEMPLATE

 ESPC ENABLE Request for Quote/Notice of Opportunity Guide

 Introduction: This template is a tool to assist you in forming and issuing your agency’s Request for Quote/Notice of Opportunity (subsequently referred to as NOO) for an ESPC ENABLE project.
 The NOO is the formal initiation of the ESPC ENABLE project, notifying the ESCOs of a specific project opportunity.